christophe-rannou/sample_vision_api_yolov4/README.md

-# Sample Image API - Docker image
+# Sample Vision API ONNX runtime - Docker image

 This project provides a simple Flask API which offers object annotation on images with the YOLOv4 API leveraging onnxruntime.
 A Docker file is also provided to build an image of this API.